tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Schemas.md

-      Here's where you can build your own Mixin or use a prior/similar Mixin object that conforms to your data.
+      Here's where you can build your own Field Group or use a prior/similar Field Group objects that conforms to your data.

-8. In this lab we will be adding two pre-built mixins listed below
+8. In this lab we will be adding two pre-built Field Groups listed below

       - Subscription Details Mixin EE,
       - Identities Mixin EE

       Search for 'Subscription Details Mixin EE' and check the box.
 Repeat same step for 'Identities Mixin EE'.

-      Hit Assign Mixin.
+      Hit Assign field groups.

      <!--
      ![Demo](./images/schemamixin1.png)